GSA/fpki-guides/_tools/04_fpki_trust_store_management.md

 1. Double-click the .zip package to see the **Trust_Store_Mangagement_Script_V1** directory.

 1. Unpack the directory to your Desktop.
-(Update paths in **certLoader.py** if you select a different directory.)
+(If you select a different directory, update the path in **certLoader.py**.)

 ### Run the Script